duncanmcelfresh/kidney_solver/README.md

 If the cycle formulation or PICEF is used, failure-aware matching with uniform edge failure probability can be performed with `-p EDGE-SUCCESS-PROB`.

+###Calculating Core Size
+The optional flag `-m` can be used to find all optimal solutions (the core), rather than just one.
+This takes slightly longer than calculating only one optimal solution.

+###Examples

 *Example 1:* .wmd format input

 ```